CodePointCreativesPowerPlatform/Project-1-Document-Management-/README.md

 **3. Approval Workflow Extravaganza**

-Raise the curtain for our integrated Approval Workflow, a choreography of systematic document reviews and authorizations.
+Raise the curtain for  integrated Approval Workflow, a choreography of systematic document reviews and authorizations.

 **4. Meta Data Mastery **